Adroiti/docs-for-code-review-tools/tfsec/aws-config-aggregate-all-regions.md

-Pattern: Config configuration aggregator should be using all regions for source
+Pattern: Missing use of `all_regions` for AWS configuration aggregator

 Issue: -

 ## Description

-The configuration aggregator should be configured with all_regions for the source.

-This will help limit the risk of any unmonitored configuration in regions that are thought to be unused.
+The configuration aggregator should be configured with `all_regions` for the source.
+This will help limit the risk of any un-monitored configurations in regions that are thought to be unused.

 **Resolution**: Set the aggregator to cover all regions.